Shell - Saas ‘Demand’, website refinement

 • Re-sized panels to provide ‘additional content’ visual queue = Improved content comprehension

-• Added scroll to new content arrows, top right + Added gradient over third panel to suggest more content is available = Improved content comprehension
+• New page scroll buttons, top right + gradient over third panel to suggest more content is available off-screen = Less overall content, page is easier to comprehend

 • Removed duplicated legends = Removal of extraneous noise

-• Added product titles to each card = Clear single-use sign-posting
+• New product titles added to each card = Clear single-use sign-posting

 • Re-worked primary nav = Improved functional logic

-• Added new feature ‘Export data’ button = New required feature
+• New feature ‘Export data’ button = Newly identified ‘required’ feature

-• Added new global left hand nav + new icons - Standardising UI usage
+• New global left hand nav + New icons = Helps to standardise UI usage

-• Developed new ‘Export data’ overlay concept = Allowed user to customise data by adjusting variables and being able to download bespoke chart for sharing purposes
+• New ‘Export data’ overlay concept = Allowed user to customise data by adjusting variables and being able to download bespoke chart for sharing purposes (screen below this one)

-NEW UI DESIGN.
-Dark UI - ‘Export data’ overlay, activated via said button located top right of UI.
+activated via ‘Export data’ button located top right of screen

-Result: The new design was developed within four days and validated through reviews with the sole user (a Lead In-house Trader), the Lead Engineer for implementation, and the Project Manager for delivery timelines before moving into the build phase.
+The new design was completed in four days, validated through regular reviews with the sole user (a Lead In-house Trade, who was also the Lead Engineer for implementation), and the Project Manager for delivery timelines before moving into the build phase.

 Contact me